 Flo Conway graduated from the University of New Mexico with a B.A. in journalism.
 She earned her master’s degree and was advanced to doctoral candidacy at the University of Oregon, where she pioneered the first interdisciplinary program in communication.
 Jim Siegelman graduated with honors in philosophy from Harvard, where he also served as president of the Harvard Lampoon.
 He conducted graduate study in philosophy, linguistics and semiotics as recipient of the Fiske Fellowship to Trinity College, Cambridge.

 Conway and Siegelman’s writings on many timely topics has kept them at the fore of the media.
 They have appeared on “Good Morning America,” the “Today” show, “The Tonight Show,” “Prime Time Live,” “20/20,” “48 Hours,” “NBC Nightly News,” “CNN Late Edition,” “Larry King,” and more than 300 radio and television programs in the U.S., Canada and Europe.
 They have lectured at more than 40 colleges and universities, where their books have long been required texts, and addressed numerous professional associations, mainline religious denominations, and civic organizations.
 Articles by or about them have appeared in The New York Times, The Los Angeles Times, People, Playboy, Science Digest and Yahoo!
-Internet Life, and have been cited in publications as varied as Time, Forbes, Psychology Today, New Society, Ladies Home Journal, GQ, and Connoisseur, and in United Press International, Reuters, and Voice of America dispatches.
+Internet Life, and have been cited in publications as varied as Time, Forbes, Psychology Today, New Society, Ladies Home Journal, GQ, Connoisseur, and Wired, and in United Press International, Reuters, and Voice of America dispatches.